-When people think about saving and investing money the first question they ask: “What should I invest my money in?”
+When people think about saving and investing money, they first ask: “What should I invest my money in?”

 - What do I want the money to accomplish?

-You may need extra income to cover your monthly current expenses.
-Or to pay for a child’s college education, fund a dream vacation, buy a boat or perhaps, you want money there to cover any emergencies that may arise.
+You may need extra income to cover your current monthly expenses.
+Or to pay for a child’s college education, fund a dream vacation, buy a boat, or perhaps, you want money to cover any emergencies that may arise.
 Designating financial goals becomes a necessity.

 - How liquid should the money be?

 Liquid means how fast you can turn assets into cash.
 Retirement investments do not need the liquidity as other assets that, for example, you may need to cover emergency expenses.